vansh-bhatia/deploy-cs.toronto.edu/README.md

 ## License

 This script is open-source and can be freely modified or distributed.
 Feel free to tailor it to your specific deployment needs!
+(MIT License)

-- Vansh :)
+\- Vansh :)